AEON-Project/bnb-x402/README.md

 4. **Signature creation and create payload**: This pre-authorization process consists of two steps
      1. Pre-authorized credit limit and payment amount;
      2. Utilize payload information and employ a contract to generate a signature.
-5. **Retry with Payment**: Client retries request with `X-PAYMENT` header
+5. **Retry with Payment**: Client retries request with `PAYMENT-SIGNATURE` & `PAYMENT-REQUIRED`
-6. **Verification**: Server sends payment to facilitator for verification
+6. **Verification**: Server sends paymentPayload and paymentRequirements to facilitator for verification
 7. **Content Delivery**: Server processes request and returns content
-8. **Settlement**: Server settles payment on-chain via facilitator
+8. **Settlement**: Server settles paymentPayload and paymentRequirements on-chain via facilitator
+9. **Tx confirmed**: Submit transaction hash and remove transaction results
-9. **Response**: Client receives `200 OK` with `X-PAYMENT-RESPONSE` header
+10. **Response**: Client receives `200 OK` with `X-PAYMENT-RESPONSE` body

-> Submit the payment payload and paymentRequirements object, and let the facilitator complete the verification and settlement.
+> Submit the payment paymentPayload and paymentRequirements object, and let the facilitator complete the verification and settlement.

 ---